-Now this is something you don’t see every day.
+Now, this is something you don’t see every day.
 Flash Sticks are a great eco-friendly technology, USB flash memory sticks literally housed in a stick!
-The wood for these flash sticks are harvested from silver birch, collected from the woodlands in Berkshire, England.
+The wood for these flash sticks is harvested from silver birch, collected from the woodlands in Berkshire, England.

 I couldn’t see any idea of what storage capacity they are, but they cost £17.50 including delivery.

 Update 4th Nov 2008 – I’ve since discovered that the flash sticks are 2GB in capacity.

 Dan is a well-experienced author who is interested in exploring new things related to eco-friendly gadgets and technologies.
 He never lets any latest technology go off his sight.
 Being passionate about contributing to the clean environment, he writes articles on the latest renewable gadgets and other energy-saving technologies.